rsyslog/rsyslog/source/historical/module_devel.rst

 ----------------

 Modules (and rsyslog) need to know when they are called.
-For this, there must a an action identification in selector lines.
+For this, there must an action identification in selector lines.
 There are two
 syntaxes: the single-character syntax, where a single characters identifies a module (e.g. "\*" for a wall message) and the modules designator syntax, where the module name is given between colons (e.g.